Nicole Galloway

-Nicole Marie Galloway (née Rogge; born June 13, 1982) is an American accountant and politician who served as the State Auditor of Missouri between 2015 and 2023.
-She was the Democratic nominee for Governor of Missouri in the 2020 election, losing to incumbent Republican Mike Parson.
+Nicole Marie Galloway (née Rogge; born June 13, 1982) is an American politician and accountant who served as the state auditor of Missouri from 2015 to 2023.
+A member of the Democratic Party, she was the party's nominee for Governor of Missouri in the 2020 election, losing to incumbent Republican Mike Parson.
+As of 2025, Galloway is the most recent Democrat to have won or held statewide office in Missouri.

 Galloway was appointed to the office of State Auditor by Governor Jay Nixon on April 14, 2015, following the death of Tom Schweich in February 2015.
 She was elected to a full term in the 2018 election.
 In 2018, following the electoral defeat of U.S. Senator Claire McCaskill to Josh Hawley, Galloway became both the only female state officeholder and the only Democratic statewide elected official in Missouri.

 On June 4, 2021, Galloway announced that she would not run for reelection as State Auditor in the 2022 election.

 Early life and education

 Galloway grew up in Fenton, Missouri and graduated high school from Ursuline Academy in Oakland, Missouri.
 She holds a bachelor's degree in applied mathematics and economics from Missouri University of Science and Technology in Rolla.
 During college, she was a member of the S&T soccer team, member of a service organization, and was a server at Applebee's.

 She has a master's degree in business administration from the University of Missouri.
 She is a Certified Public Accountant and Certified Fraud Examiner.